swasun/VQ-VAE-Speech/stats_to_compute.md

 and without speaker embedding (do all the previous steps using speaker embedding as well);
 -> Because 29 codebook vectors compressed as shit the data, it's likely already speaker independent.
-We can check thazt by increasing the number of embedding vectors (e.g. the higher, finess the representation will be).
+We can check that by increasing the number of embedding vectors (e.g. the higher, the finess the representation will be).

 # Embedding stats 2